Create your first JavaScript-based simulation

 });

 Congrats!
 You have written your first Gatling simulation.
-The next step is to learn how to run the simulation locally.
+The next step is to learn how to run the simulation.

 Test execution